 What is cellulose acetate and is it sustainable?

-Acetate is a glossy, transparent petroleum polymer (very similar to rayon viscose).
-Cellulose acetate mimics its plastic counterpart but is made from natural cotton fibers or wood pulp.
+Acetate is a transparent petroleum polymer (similar to rayon fabric).
+Cellulose acetate mimics plastic, but is made from natural cotton fibers or wood pulp, making it renewable and theoretically biodegradable.

-However, it requires chemicals—acetic acid, acetic anhydride, and sulfuric acid—to turn the plant pulp into the polymer.
+It also requires chemicals—acetic acid, acetic anhydride, and sulfuric acid—to turn the plant pulp into the polymer.

 All are dangerous and corrosive if not handled and disposed of properly, so a poorly managed manufacturing plant could cause pollution and expose workers to a harmful environment.